precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 {% include important.html content="Use `cmake3` instead of `cmake` to configure preCICE!" %}

+### CentOS 6

+This system **does not** require special installation steps as for CentOS 7 or 8.
+Only having compatible versions of dependencies is sufficient for installing preCICE.

 ### OpenSUSE Leap 15.2

 In OpenSUSE Leap 15.2, things are a bit more complicated (please contribute in this section).
 Get the basic dependencies: